-Recently, several sightings were reported near the city of Edmonton and other locations in central Alberta, suggesting that this species is extending its range somewhat into former habitats.
+Recently, several sightings were reported near the City of Edmonton and other locations in central Alberta, suggesting that this species is extending its range into former habitats.

 - habitat values